DBHeise/CyberSaucier/README.md

     docker build . -t {mycooltag}
     docker run --rm -d -p 7000:7000/tcp {mycooltag}
     ```
-* The service is now listening on http://localhost:7000 (unless you changed the port in the config & Dockerfile, then its listening on that port)
+* The service is now listening on http://localhost:7000 (unless you changed the port in the config & Dockerfile obviously, then its listening on that port)

+**WARNING** you must use a version of node less than v12 and greater than v9 for CyberChef to work correctly! (see CyberChef [wiki](https://github.com/gchq/CyberChef/wiki/Node-API) for more details) I recommend [v10 latest](https://nodejs.org/dist/latest-v10.x/)

 ---
 ## Format of a Recipe File